Rating and value of works, drawings, paintings by Gen Paul

 Gen Paul, drawing

-In contrast to the work of expressionist artists, Gen Paul's work is cheerful, full of optimism and showing an interest in the simplicity of everyday life.
-Nonetheless, in the 1930s, the artist experienced a depression that affected his art.
+Unlike the work of expressionist artists, Gen Paul's work is cheerful, full of optimism and showing an interest in the simplicity of everyday life.
+Nevertheless, in the '30s, the artist experienced a depression that affected his art.

 After his release, Gen Paul returned to Paris and resumed his art with determination.